Coherence thermometry using multipartite quantum systems: Description of the models

 where $S_z = \sum_i \sigma_z^i$ denotes the collective spin operator for the tripartite qubit system.
 For this model, we consider all three qubits have the same transition frequency $\omega_0^i = \omega_0$.
 The common environment is modelled as a set of bosonic field modes with frequencies $\omega_{k}$; the operators $b_{k}$ and $b_{k}^{\dagger}$ are the annihilation and creation operators associated with the $k^{th}$ mode of the environment.
 In this model, we begin with a factorized initial state where the system and environment are decoupled, and the common environment is in thermal equilibrium at some temperature $T$.
 For the tripartite system, the quantum master equation denotes the decay dynamics under a common dephasing environment at a finite temperature governed by

 where $\gamma(t)$ is given by equation (\ref{gammat}) with an appropriate common spectral density $J(\omega)$ and

 In this work, the temperature dependence of the coherence dynamics is investigated for non-Markovian regimes using an Ohmic spectral density $J(\omega)=\eta \omega \exp (-\omega/\Lambda)$.
 For numerical simulations, we vary the initial temperature of the thermal reservoir $kT$ in unit of $\hbar \omega_0$.
 The other parameter values are taken as $\eta=0.1\omega_0$, and $\Lambda=10^{-2}\omega_0$.
+Throughout this work we consider the weak-coupling regime with $\eta=0.1\omega_0$, consistent with previous investigations of non-Markovian spin-boson models \cite{goa2010,chenpwali2014,addis2014,aliphysicaa2024,alihome2026}.
+The narrow cutoff frequency represents a typical structured reservoir employed in studies of finite temperature non-Markovian dephasing.
+Since the present work focuses on the influence of environmental temperature on multipartite coherence, these representative parameter values are used throughout unless otherwise stated.
 Next, we investigate the coherence dynamics of various tripartite initial states under both LDE and CDE.
-We emphasize that the dephasing rate $\gamma(t)$, given by Eq.~(\ref{gammat}), as well as the time-dependent coefficient $\alpha(t)$ appearing in the above non-Markovian master equation, explicitly depend on thermal factors.
+We emphasize that the dephasing rate $\gamma(t)$, given by Eq.~(\ref{gammat}), as well as the time dependent coefficient $\alpha(t)$ appearing in the above non-Markovian master equation, explicitly depend on thermal factors.
 This intrinsic temperature dependence establishes a direct connection between coherence dynamics and the surrounding thermal environment.
-Consequently, the time-resolved decay profile of quantum coherence can be exploited as a resource for quantum thermometry.
-In multipartite systems, the interplay between state structure and system-environment coupling leads to distinct temperature sensitivities, resulting in state-dependent modulation of thermal decoherence.
-This feature is directly relevant to quantum calorimetry, where engineered quantum platforms probe microscopic energy exchange.
+Consequently, the time-resolved decay profile of quantum coherence provides the physical basis for coherence based quantum thermometry.
+In multipartite systems, the interplay between state structure and \textit{system-environment} coupling leads to distinct temperature sensitivities, resulting in state dependent modulation of thermal decoherence.
+This feature is directly relevant to quantum calorimetry, where engineered quantum platforms probe microscopic heat exchange.
 Accordingly, analyzing coherence under thermal variations not only clarifies decoherence mechanisms but also identifies regimes in which coherence itself can serve as an effective temperature estimator in structured non-Markovian environments. \\